sauravjayan/sauravjayan/README.md

 This is a repository of all the projects and ideas that I beleive are especially valuable for any company looking to leverage data to make impactful decisions.
 You will see that I have used both structured and unstructured datasets alike.

-My projects cover the following areas:
+My projects broadly cover the following areas:

 - Customer and marketing analytics